 "There is lots of fun stuff to play with."

+Alwyn Infant School is committed to meeting the requirements of the National Curriculum.
+Our schemes of work reflect the content and challenge of the curriculum and will be taught with consideration of the needs of all learners.
+Our curriculum is exciting and will inspire in children a passion for learning.
 Our curriculum aims to provide breadth and balance with a strong focus on English, Maths and Science but not at the expense of other subjects.
-It consists of the National Curriculum, the locally agreed syllabus for RE and other curricular and extra-curricular provision.
+It consists of the National Curriculum, the locally agreed syllabus for RE and other curricular and extra curricular provision.

 We are continually reviewing and improving the curriculum we offer to our children to ensure they have a range of learning experiences that challenge, stimulate and promote thinking and learning.